telerik/document-processing-docs/libraries/radpdfprocessing/cross-platform.md

 * **Telerik.Documents.ImageUtils.dll**
 <br><sub>_This assembly is not available in UI for Xamarin._</sub>

->note The **Telerik.Documents.ImageUtils.dll** assembly depends on **ImageSharp** and **TiffLibrary.ImageSharpAdapter**.
-In order to use this assembly, you will need to add references to [ImageSharp](https://www.nuget.org/packages/SixLabors.ImageSharp/) and [TiffLibrary.ImageSharpAdapter](https://www.nuget.org/packages/TiffLibrary.ImageSharpAdapter/).
+>note The **Telerik.Documents.ImageUtils.dll** assembly depends on **ImageSharp**.
+In order to use this assembly, you will need to add a reference to [ImageSharp](https://www.nuget.org/packages/SixLabors.ImageSharp/).
+After R1 2022 SP1 **ImageSharp v.2.0.0** specifically is required.

 > Note that for .NET Framework & .NET Core with Windows Compatibility Pack projects, the references contain "Windows" in their names (e.g. **Telerik.Windows.Documents.Core.dll**)